Dobie Center: Notable people

-Michael Dell, founder of Dell, lived in room 2713 of Dobie Center.

 2016 presidential candidate and former governor of Florida Jeb Bush lived in Dobie Center.

 Daniel Johnston, outsider singer-songwriter and artist, worked at a now-closed McDonalds in Dobie Mall, located in Dobie Center.
 He would, reportedly, hand out tapes of his album Hi, How Are You to people while working.

 Stores and restaurants

-Some of the stores and restaurants inside Dobie Center include:
+Some of the stores and restaurants inside Dobie Twenty21 include: